ajeetmurty/Edison/README.md

 edison
 ======

-source, config and docs pertaining to intel edison projects.
+source, config and docs for intel edison projects.